chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

 * Go to your fork of <http://github.com/chrplr/openlexicon/> and add the json files describing the database, as well as some documentation --- at a minimum a README.md file) describing the database -- and issue a pull request.

-* Optionaly, if you want to make the database accessible in openlexique:
+* Optionaly, if you want to make the database accessible in openlexicon:
    * Modify the [openlexicon apps](http://github.com/chrplr/openlexicon/apps) that will use this database (issue a pull request).
    * Connect to the server and run: